 The Lowland Tapir Conservation Initiative are Working from Home

-Patrícia Medici (FFN winner 2008) and her team at The Lowland Tapir Conservation Initiative are working from home since the outbreak of COVID-19 virus.
+Patrícia Medici (Award winner 2008) and her team at The Lowland Tapir Conservation Initiative are working from home since the outbreak of COVID-19 virus.
 Their fieldwork usually starts in June so her current work has not changed much yet, but it is unclear if the fieldwork can take its usual form.

 However, they have much work to do and are working on publications and going through all of the data they collected during previous field work.
 Watch the video below for Patricia’s full update on her nature conservation work during the pandemic.